 When I then moved to Germany, I was clear I still wanted to support women to transform themselves and their lives.
 It felt like such a natural continuation to become a Life Coach.
 I love the role of Happiness Evangelist to coach women all over the world to change their negative thinking, get clarity on what they want and to achieve their dreams.

 A Happiness Evangelist is a person passionate about happiness.
 They are on a mission to show people how much of their happiness is within their control and to share the tools to build resilience and happiness.

 What is real Happiness?

-There are recurring themes around happiness that are universal, no matter where women join me from; meaningful connections, relationships, love, a sense of purpose, a feeling of balance (inner and outer), feeling calm, a realisation that materialism isn’t the sole answer, health is important, goal setting and support.
+There are recurring themes around happiness that are universal, no matter where women join me from; meaningful connections, relationships, love, a sense of purpose, a feeling of balance (inner and outer), feeling calm, a realisation that materialism isn’t the sole answer, health is important, goal setting, support, joy and resilience.
 And month on month, year on year, my group and I attract more and more women seeking a more balanced, healthy and joyful life.